Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/connect-to-microsoft-365-powershell.md

 Si recibe un mensaje de error, compruebe los siguientes problemas:

-- **Un problema común es una contraseña incorrecta**.
-Ejecute [paso 2](#step-2-connect-to-azure-ad-for-your-microsoft-365-subscription) de nuevo y preste especial atención al nombre de usuario y la contraseña que escriba.
+- **A common problem is an incorrect password**.
+Run [Step 2](#step-2-connect-to-azure-ad-for-your-microsoft-365-subscription) again, and pay close attention to the user name and password that you enter.

-- **El Módulo Microsoft Azure Active Directory para Windows PowerShell requiere que Microsoft .NET Framework 3.5.* x* está habilitado en el equipo**.
-Es probable que el equipo tenga instalada una versión más reciente (por ejemplo, 4 o 4.5.* x*).
-Sin embargo, la compatibilidad con versiones anteriores de la .NET Framework se puede habilitar o deshabilitar.
-Para obtener más información, vea los siguientes artículos:
+- **The Microsoft Azure Active Directory Module for Windows PowerShell requires that Microsoft .NET Framework 3.5.* x* is enabled on your computer**.
+It's likely that your computer has a newer version installed (for example, 4 or 4.5.* x*).
+But backward compatibility with older versions of the .NET Framework can be enabled or disabled.
+For more information, see the following articles:

   - Para Windows Server 2012 o Windows Server 2012 R2, vea [Habilitar .NET Framework 3.5 con el Asistente para agregar roles y características](/previous-versions/windows/it-pro/windows-8.1-and-8/dn482071(v=win.10)).